Career pathways in direct care

 Demonstrate competencies

-Caregivers show what they know through a mix of knowledge checks, skills demonstrations, and supervisor feedback aligned to each level.
+Caregivers show what they know through a mix of knowledge checks, skills demonstrations, and supervisor feedback aligned to each level, creating trackable records for workforce oversight.

 4. Step 4